• Facebook

 Tips for chicken chow mein

 • You probably already have most of the ingredients for this recipe except for the chow mein noodles.
-I found dried chow mein noodles in the ethnic aisle of my grocery store, they come in 6 ounce packages and cook very quickly.
+I found dried chow mein noodles in the international aisle of my grocery store, they come in 6 ounce packages and cook very quickly.

 • If you can’t find chow mein noodles, refrigerated yaki soba noodles are a great substitute, I use them in my shrimp chow mein recipe, and as a bonus you don’t even have to boil them!
+You can also try similarly shaped egg noodles or lo mein noodles.

 • I use a mandoline to cut my vegetables thin so that they cook quickly.